 Think of the environment and sustainability

-Yes, we know that climate change is real and that most commercial cleaning products are filled with toxic substances that no human should be around.
-Or pets!
+We know that climate change is real and that most commercial cleaning products are filled with toxic substances that no human should be around, not to mention pets!
 Small animals are especially prone to skin allergies due to living (and tumbling and fumbling) so close to the floor.
-Now, it’s hard to stay up to date on the latest chemical hazards.
-But you can use home-made cleaning solutions, or low-impact, all natural cleaning products, with an effective mop.
+Now, it’s hard to stay up to date on the latest chemical hazards, but you can use homemade cleaning solutions, or low-impact, all-natural cleaning products, with an effective mop.

 For a simple and convenient recipe, add one part vinegar to four parts water in a bottle and spray away.
 You can also add oils and essences, like mint and hibiscus, for a more fragrant result.
 If you chose laminate flooring, you probably already know that it is more hygienic, durable and cuts down on CO2 emissions from the production process and manufacturers.
 So, you should choose products that follow the same standards of sustainability.
 You should never use bleach or abrasive cleaners on your laminate flooring.

 With the right cleaning supplies and the best mop for laminate floors, you will avoid health issues and help fight environmental degradation.
-Hopefully, now you have a better idea on what is the best mop to use on laminate floors.
+Hopefully, now you have a better idea on what is the best product to clean laminate floors.
 Happy cleaning!